dmbrownlee/demo/rhcsa/labfiles/chapter2/lab2-3.md

   1. You can start the vim editor with or without a file already loaded into the buffer.
   1. You can exit the vim editor with or without saving your changes.
   1. You can save the current buffer under a different file name.
-  1. You are comfortable moving the cursor by character, word, line, sentence, and paragraph.
+  1. You are comfortable moving the cursor forwards and backwards by character, word, line, sentence, and paragraph.
+  1. You can yank, change, and delete from within text objects.
+  1. You can paste previously yanked or deleted text
+  1. You can undo and redo changes you've made
+  1. You can do simple find and replace operations